shubham-pathak1/shubham-pathak1/README.md

 📫 Reach Me

-Email: shubhamxkcd@gmail.com
+-Email: shubhamxkcd@gmail.com
-LinkedIn: Shubham Pathak
+-LinkedIn: Shubham Pathak

 I’m open to teaming up on projects that combine code and design in practical ways.
 Drop me a message, and let’s build something useful! 🌱